Court of Chancery Art Contest

 Resources

-Email a digital picture of your artwork to Chancery_Art_Competition@delaware.gov by April 15, 2024 with the contest submission form (PDF version of submission form).
+Email a digital file of your piece to Chancery_Art_Competition@delaware.gov by May 15, 2026 with the contest submission form (PDF version of submission form).

 Contest Rules

-- All submissions must be original art not received during the 2023 competition and must be submitted digitally.
+- All submissions must be original pieces not received in past competitions and must be submitted digitally.

 - One submission per person.